mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 When saving the game it is expected that it takes no longer than 20 seconds.
 The players don't want to spend a long time saving the game, since they may be in a rush to finish the session.
 When loading the game, assuming the internet is stable, it should take no longer than 20 seconds.

 ### 3.5 Logical database requirements

-See 9.5.14. for most systems, a focus on d) and e) is appropriate, such as an object-oriented domain analysis.
-You should provide an overview domain model (e.g.  a UML class diagram of approximately ten classes) and write a brief description of the responsibilities of each class in the model (3 pages).

 You should use right tools, preferably PlantUML, to draw your URL diagrams which can be easily embedded into a Markdown file (PlantUML is also supported by GitLab and Foswiki).